psychotimmy/aoc2023-cpm/README.md

 Some examples from Advent of Code 2023 written in Turbo Pascal 3.01A under CP/M 2.2

-These require my Pascal Big Integer library - BIGILIB.PAS - which can be found here: https://github.com/psychotimmy/PascalBigIntegers
+Most require my Pascal Big Integer library - BIGILIB.PAS - which can be found here: https://github.com/psychotimmy/PascalBigIntegers

 As per the advent of code rules, the sample and puzzle data are not included in